-Celebrate winter, family, snow, traditions, memories, Santa Claus, and all things Christmas-related using these fun Christmas writing prompts for students.
+Celebrate winter, family, snow, traditions, memories, Santa Claus, and all things Christmas-related using these fun Christmas writing prompts.

 In addition to motivating students to honor Christmas, these Christmas writing prompts reduce writer’s block, strengthen writing skills, ignite the imagination, instill a love for writing, and encourage expression of thought.

-So gather writing ideas for students using these free Christmas writing prompts.
+So gather writing ideas using these Christmas writing prompts.

 Christmas Writing Prompts

 1. Describe the most beautiful Christmas tree you’ve ever seen.

 2. Pretend that you are in charge of planning the perfect Christmas feast.
 Describe each course.